-As of March 2016, Wisconsin Act 307 removed the WisDOT exemption from obtaining a Wisconsin Pollution Discharge Elimination System, (WPDES) Permit and required WDNR to issue a Transportation Construction General Permit (TCGP) on or before June 30, 2018 for WisDOT administered projects.
-The new TCGP is now in force.
-WisDOT will apply for coverage under the new TCGP prior to construction.
+As of March 2016, Wisconsin Act 307 removed the WisDOT exemption from obtaining a Wisconsin Pollutant Discharge Elimination System (WPDES) Permit and required WDNR to issue a TCGP on or before June 30, 2018 for WisDOT administered projects.
+The new TCGP is now in effect.
+WisDOT will apply for coverage under the new TCGP prior to final plan, specification, and estimate (PS&E).
+The permit coverage will be issued by the WDNR after design is complete and documentation shows that the project will meet construction and post-construction performance standards.

 Creek, slough, and wetland involvement associated with the project is subject to individual permits under Section 404 of the Clean Water Act (33 USC 1344).
-The permit program, administered by the USACE, covers the discharge of fill material into the waters of the United States, including wetlands.
+The permit program, administered by the U. S. Army Corps of Engineers (USACE), covers the discharge of fill material into the waters of the United States, including wetlands.
 Issuance of Section 404 permits is contingent on receipt of water quality certification from WDNR under Section 401 of the Clean Water Act and Wisconsin Administrative Code Chapter NR 299.
 Individual 404 permits will be required for this project.
 The USACE is using this document for its NEPA documentation requirements for a Section 404 permit.
-WisDOT is continuing coordination with the USACE regarding wetland mitigation options and the issuance of the Section 404 permit.
+A Section 404 permit was previously obtained for the Preferred Alternative (4-lane On-alignment Alternative).
+Once impacts are recalculated based on any design modifications and updated wetland determination, coordination with the USACE will continue to determine if the existing permit can be amended or if a new permit is needed.

 Structure sizing will be performed in accordance with local, state, and federal guidelines regarding floodplain encroachment and hydraulic capacity.
 All new and modified structures over navigable waters will be consistent with the provisions of the Wisconsin Administrative Code Chapter NR 116 as administered under the Cooperative Agreement between WisDOT and the WDNR and 23 CFR 650 Subpart A. WisDOT will mitigate project impacts to waterways.
-When regional 100-year flood levels rise above 0.01 feet, affected property owners and the local floodplain zoning authority will be notified of the rise in the floodplain.
-This will occur with the Sheboygan River crossing, yet flood level increases will be contained within WisDOT right of way.
+As indicated in the WisDOT/DNR Cooperative Agreement and its 1988 attachment related to Waterway Crossings and other Floodplain Encroachments, WisDOT will evaluate impacts from all proposed construction affecting mapped floodplains and will carry out appropriate coordination with the local floodplain zoning authority.